 Even the long list of laws, rituals, and regulations found in Numbers, Deuteronomy, and Leviticus can teach us about the character of God.
 Rules and regulations may seem constraining, but when you begin to explore the intent behind the laws, you can find a God who loves his people.

 For example, the law concerning women during menstruation in Leviticus 15 could appear unfair in our modern worldview.
 Per the law, women were considered unclean for seven days and had to withdraw and seclude themselves for that period of time.
 Did God hate women?
 Of course not!
 But why would God institute that law and regulation?

 It appears there are three primary reasons: hygiene, medical and spiritual.

 Medically, it could be that God was trying to protect the health and wellness of a women’s reproductive organs.
 In the rules regarding menstruation, sexual intercourse was not allowed.
-Modern day medicine shows that sexual intercourse during a women’s period can affect the health of the reproductive organs and risk infertility.
+Modern-day medicine shows that sexual intercourse during a women’s period can affect the health of the reproductive organs and the risk of infertility.

 What else can we learn from the other rules and laws?
 We will only know if we study them!

 The LORD your God is in your midst, a mighty one who will save; he will rejoice over you with gladness; he will quiet you by his love; he will exult over you with loud singing.
 Zephaniah 3:17 (ESV)